golf camp based at the home of golf

 St Andrews is world renown as The Home of Golf.
 The game was first played here in the 15th century.

 At the time, the St Andrews golf courses were used for all kinds of activities – from football to livestock grazing.
 Still today, they remain open to the public.
 The Old Course even closes every Sunday, so locals and visitors can enjoy a walk on the legendary fairways.

-Since 1873, the Old Course has hosted 29 Open Championships and will host its 30th Open in 2022.
+Since 1873, the Old Course has hosted 30 Open Championships, the last one being in 2022.
 The history and the beauty of this town attract over 650 000 visitors each year and visiting The Home of Golf is a must-do for every golfer.

 “St Andrews by far is my favorite golf course in the world.
 It’s where the game all started, it’s why we have 18 holes instead of 22 and I think the history behind St Andrews is amazing.”